JAlcocerT/JAlcocerT/content/blog/entrep_wedding.md

   {{< card link="https://github.com/JAlcocerT/Flask_SlubnyChwile" title="Wedding Tech" image="/blog_img/apps/gh-jalcocert.svg" subtitle="Source Code on Github to package all the tech for this product" >}}
 {{< /cards >}}

-And if you want to go all in into such kind of idea...be aware of the **risks for entrepreneurs**:
+And if you want to go all in into such kind of idea...

+be aware of the **risks for entrepreneurs**:

 ```mermaid
 mindmap